dhanwin247/Mini-C-Compiler/README.md

 # Compiler-Design-Lab
-A Mini C Compiler built as a part of the Compiler Design Course.
+A Mini C Compiler built using Bison and Flex.

 Team Members :
 - Dhanwin Rao --> 181CO217